Positivity of Mass in Higher Dimensions

-This proof does not generalise to higher dimensions because the time of flight of curves restricted to arbitrarily large values of $r$ no longer diverges.
+This argument does not generalise to higher dimensions because the time of flight along curves restricted to arbitrarily large values of $r$ no longer diverges.
 Instead, the time of flight estimate (\ref{eqn:timeofflightestimate}) is replaced by Lemma \ref{lemma:timeofflight}.
-This says that the time of flight tends to 0 as we let $b\rightarrow\infty$, where $b$ denotes the impact parameter, defined to be the minimal value of $r$ along the curve.
+This lemma says that the time of flight along a curve from $\Lambda^-$ to $\Lambda^+$ which consists of two null geodesics tends to 0 as we let $R\longrightarrow\infty$, where $R$ is such that $r>R$ along the curve.